 - If you are interested in working with a consultant on a longer project (such as comp chapters or seminar papers), you may want to consider signing up for a matched consultation.

 - Get excited to learn something new!
 Writing consultants don’t “correct” or “proofread” your papers; rather, they teach you strategies and skills that will help you become a better writer.
-Each time you visit a consultant, you will learn things that can help you improve upon your work as a writer.
+Each time you visit a consultant, you will learn strategies that can help you improve upon your work as a writer.